 Normal office hours of the College are between 8:00 a.m. and 4:30 p.m.
 Monday through Friday.
-Full-time, non-instructional personnel shall observe an eight (8) hour workday, as agreed upon or required by their supervisor or the President, which may be different than normal office hours.
+Full-time, non-instructional personnel shall observe a work week no less than 35 hours, as agreed upon or required by their supervisor or the President, which may be different than normal office hours.
 Workloads for non-instructional personnel shall consist of all duties and responsibilities outlined in respective job descriptions and all other duties that may be assigned by the President.
 Extra duties will at times extend beyond the employee's regularly scheduled work hours.